Middle East Peace Civic Forum

 In our vision, the people of the land live in mutual respect, with a shared commitment to the rights, and responsibilities, of all.

-Our Approach
+MEPCF Approach

 Our programs are designed around our Mission, consistent with our Vision and Theory of Change.
 In effect, the programs are the bridge between the present reality and Our Vision.
 In this way, we intend to help move the needle in the quest for comprehensive Israeli-Palestinian reconciliation and peace.
+The extreme violence and entrenched attitudes prevalent today only reinforce the need for a comprehensive and fresh approach.

 Conflict Analysis